Presbyterian Church Mission Statement

 Presbyterians have always had a commitment to education.
 The Church was instrumental in the establishment of the University of Otago, New Zealand’s first university.
 We started the Turakina Maori Girls' School in 1905.
 Currently there are 14 schools in New Zealand identified as Presbyterian.
 Find out more about our Church schools.
 Our own Knox Centre for Ministry and Leadership in Dunedin trains prospective ministers and leaders for our Church, and others who are interested in studying theology.

 The history and belief of the Presbyterian Church of Aotearoa New Zealand is closely linked to our reformed heritage.
 John Calvin in Geneva and John Knox in Edinburgh were instrumental in shaping early Presbyterian faith and practice.
 In this country the Presbyterian Church began as a "settler church" in 1840.
 Our early history was shaped by Scottish and English settlers wanting to build a better world for themselves and their families.
 That experience has continued today with post-World War II Dutch and European settlers and more recent Pacific Island and Asian migrants.

 Where we're going

 New Zealand Presbyterianism today continues the dynamic tradition of our forebears.
 We've been through a lot in the 160-plus years of our existence in Aotearoa New Zealand, and today we face an environment as challenging as that faced by the early settlers in 1840.
-We have a strategy that recognises that our society has changed and we have to change with it.
+Our planning going forward is informed by how our society has changed and how we have to change with it.